Germany country profile - Overview

 Germany is Europe's most industrialized and populous country.
 Famed for its technological achievements, it has also produced some of Europe's most celebrated composers, philosophers and poets.

-Achieving national unity later than other European nations, Germany quickly caught up economically and militarily, before defeats in World War I and II left the country shattered, facing the difficult legacy of Nazism, and divided between Europe's Cold War blocs.
+Achieving national unity later than other European nations, Germany quickly caught up economically and militarily, before defeats in World War One and Two left the country shattered, facing the difficult legacy of Nazism, and divided between Europe's Cold War blocs.

 Germany rebounded to become the continent's economic giant, and a prime mover of European cooperation.
 With the end of the Cold War, the two parts of the country were once again united, although the economy of the former east continues to lag behind that of the former west.